department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/help-users-to/stay-informed-of-their-application-status.md

 ### When to use this pattern

-* **Any application that takes data from a user and submits that data to a back-end system.** This pattern is widely applicable to any application or service that accepts users data and submits that data, synchronously or asynchronously, to a system of record.
-It is a requirement that we notify the user at critical touch points as their request is processed.
+* **Any online form that takes data from a user and submits that data to a back-end system.** This pattern is widely applicable to any online form that accepts user data and submits that data, synchronously or asynchronously, to a system of record.
+We're required to notify the user at critical touch points in the submission process.

 ## Examples

 ### Email notifications

-{% include component-example.html alt="Screen shots of 3 email templates." file="/images/patterns/help-users-to/stay-informed-of-their-application-status/email-templates.png" caption="Three templates for email notification touch points sent via VA Notify." class="x2" %}
+We'll add examples of these notifications soon.

-### Status in MyVA
+### Form submission status in My VA

 {% include component-example.html alt="Screen shots of 3 MyVA status cards." file="/images/patterns/help-users-to/stay-informed-of-their-application-status/myva-status-cards.png" caption="Three Card component variations used to convey status of a user's submission in MyVA for Benefits applications." reverse="true" %}

 ## How to design and build

-### Email notification touch points

-When a request reaches these 3 touch points the user must be notified via email:
+### Sending email notifications

+#### For synchronous submissions

+If there's no lag time between the user submitting the form and us receiving the form in a system of record, you only need to implement 1 email notification:

+1. **Received**: The notification when we've received a submitted form in the system of record.
+This means the form is ready for processing. **Only send this status notification when we have confirmation that the request has reached the system of record.**

+**Note:** The reason you don't need "Action needed" notifications for synchronous submissions is that you show the user the error message in the form itself.
+If form submission can fail after the user gets a success message on the form confirmation page, your form has asynchronous submissions and you need 3 email notifications.

+Submit a [VA Notify intake ticket](https://github.com/department-of-Veterans-affairs/va.gov-team/issues/new?assignees=christy-tongty%2C+mjones-oddball%2C+GitSamJennings&labels=vanotify-intake&template=VANotify-Business-Intake.md&title=Business+intake+form+for+%5BBusiness+or+team%5D) to start the process of activating email notifications for your application.

+#### For asynchronous submissions

+If there's a lag time between the user submitting the form and us receiving the form in a system of record, you must implement 3 email notifications:

-1. **Submission in progress**: The status immediately after a user clicks "submit" on a form.
-This is the period between the submission and when that submission reaches a system of record.
+1. **Submission in progress**: The notification we send immediately after a user selects the **Submit** button on an online form.
+This means that the form submission has successfully started, but it has not yet reached a system of record.
 During this time, data submitted by the user may travel through several systems.
-  * **Not required for synchronous status.** This touch point is only necessary if the user's data submission is being handled asynchronously.
-If you can synchronously confirm that the user's data has reached the system of record immediately then you can skip this status notification.
-2. **Received**: The status when a request has arrived in the system of record.
-From there it can be worked on and ultimately completed. **This status notification must not be sent unless we have confirmation that the request has reached the system of record.**
+2. **Received**: The notification we send when we've received a submitted form in the system of record.
+This means the form is ready for processing. **Only send this status notification when we have confirmation that the request has reached the system of record.**
-3. **Action needed:** The status which informs the user that their request has failed as it has not reached the system of record.
-This status may be accompanied by directions for re-submission or directions to call our call center for help.
+3. **Action needed:** The error notification we send if a form submission fails to reach the system of record.
+This means we need the user to resubmit or take another action before we can process their form.
+This notification must include instructions for the user to recover from the error.

 Submit a [VA Notify intake ticket](https://github.com/department-of-Veterans-affairs/va.gov-team/issues/new?assignees=christy-tongty%2C+mjones-oddball%2C+GitSamJennings&labels=vanotify-intake&template=VANotify-Business-Intake.md&title=Business+intake+form+for+%5BBusiness+or+team%5D) to start the process of activating email notifications for your application.